 - h.
 Revenue recognition Revenue is measured at the fair value of the consideration received or receivable considering the amount of sales returns, discounts and other similar discounts or rebates.
-Revenues are recognized based on the criteria below: - Sale of goods The sale of goods is recognized when the inherent risks and rewards are transferred to the customer, provided the respective income can be reliably measured, it is likely that the Entity will receive the economic benefits associated with the transaction, the costs that have been or will be incurred to perform the transaction can be reliably measured, the Entity is not continuously involved in the ownership of the goods and does not retain effective control over them.
-Generally, revenues recognition coincides with the date on which the goods are delivered and ownership is legally transferred to the customer. - Finance income on credit sales Finance income on credit sales recognized when it is accrued and is generated by credit card transactions (Sanborns, Sears, Saks, Dorian's and Mixup). - Services Provided are recognized when the service is rendered. - Rentals Is recognized on a straight-line basis as lease services are provided and maintenance fees are collected; these amounts are recognized throughout the period of the lease contract from which they are derived. - Construction contracts When can be estimated reliably the results of a construction contract revenue is recognized using the percentage-ofcompletion method based on costs incurred, taking into account the expected costs and revenues at the end of the project, as the activity takes place.
-Changes in the performance of work, and estimated profit, including those that may arise for prizes conclusion derived from projects in advance, contractual penalties and final agreements in contracts, are recognized as income in the periods in which revisions are made or approved by customers.
+Revenues are recognized based on the criteria below: - Sale of goods Is recognized when the inherent risks and rewards are transferred to the customer, provided the respective income can be reliably measured, it is likely that the Entity will receive the economic benefits associated with the transaction, the costs that have been or will be incurred to perform the transaction can be reliably measured, the Entity is not continuously involved in the ownership of the goods and does not retain effective control over them.
+Generally, revenues recognition coincides with the date on which the goods are delivered and ownership is legally transferred to the customer. - Finance income on credit sales Is recognized when it is accrued and is generated by credit card transactions (Sanborns, Sears, Saks Fifth Avenue, Dorian's and Mixup). - · Services Provided are recognized when the service is rendered. - Rentals -

+Shopping malls - Is recognized on a straight-line basis as lease services are provided and maintenance fees are collected; these amounts are recognized throughout the period of the lease contract from which they are derived.